9 Best Campgrounds & Caravan Parks in Noosa

-Tucked amid tropical gardens in the low-key town of Tewantin, Noosa Caravan Park is a friendly place to stay.
+Tucked amid tropical gardens in the low-key town of Tewantin, Ingenia Holidays Noosa North (formerly Noosa Caravan Park) is a friendly place to stay.
 It lies about a 15-minute drive from Hastings Street in Noosa Heads, but you can walk or bike to Tewantin's shops and restaurants.

-A major perk here: pets are welcome at the powered sites.
+A major perk here: pets are welcome at the powered sites and in a Pet Friendly Cabin.
 Conditions apply, though, so ask before you bring your four-legged friend along.

 Unlike Noosa River Holiday Park, this park adds self-contained villas into its mix of powered tent and caravan sites.
 Peeking out from behind clusters of palms, the air-conditioned one- and two-bedroom villas come with fully-equipped kitchens, bathrooms, ceiling fans, and furnished verandahs.
 Those away from the main road side of the park are the pick of the bunch.

 Wondering where to set up camp?
-You can choose between powered caravan sites on concrete slabs or grassy sites for tents and camper trailers - check the Noosa Caravan Park map on their website for the layout and location of facilities.
+You can choose between powered caravan sites on concrete slabs or grassy sites for tents and camper trailers — check the map on their website for the layout and location of facilities.

 The amenities here are well-maintained.
 Highlights include the lovely palm-lined heated pool; a games room; TV lounge; barbecues; and a well-equipped kitchen, which even comes with a pizza oven.
 Laundry facilities sit at the park's center, and a boat ramp is available only 800 meters from the park.
 Forget some essentials?
 Stock up at the small convenience store on-site.